vitiral/artifact/README.md

 will disallow backwards incompatible changes.

 #### Future Improvements
+The current release is targeted towards open source developers.
+Future releases aim to support industry by allowing editing of artifacts via the Web UI, as well as tracking and graphing of test execution across their product's versions.

 - [ ] web-ui settings (in `.art/web-ui.toml`)
 - [ ] Extensive selenium testing of Web UI
 - [x] UpdateArtifacts API call